aci-ref/facilitation_leading_practices/activities/03-engagement.md

 resources is a good idea, as it serves as an introduction of the Facilitator and the role of facilitation to the researcher.

-The remaining sections will address best practices for successful engagements. "[Overview of an Engagement Meeting](#overview)" describes how to prepare for a meeting, what to consider during the meeting, and how to conclude a meeting. "[Record Keeping of User Interactions](#records)"
+The remaining sections will address leading practices for successful engagements. "[Overview of an Engagement Meeting](#overview)" describes how to prepare for a meeting, what to consider during the meeting, and how to conclude a meeting. "[Record Keeping of User Interactions](#records)"